ivanearisty/Vault/Classes + Uni/Linear Algebra/Practice Final/Master Note 2.md

 * [cite_start]**Theorem 11.14 (The "Best" Diag Test):** $A$ is diagonalizable **if and only if** $m_A(x)$ has **no repeated factors** (i.e., $(x-1)(x-2)$ is okay, but $(x-1)^2$ is not)[cite: 1926].
 * [cite_start]**Example 11.12:** Read this to understand why the Jordan block $(x-\lambda)^n$ is the "worst case" scenario (not diagonalizable)[cite: 1906].

+Suppose you have a matrix where you look for the characteristic polynomial. dimension of the kernel is  = 1 < 2 what is the span of the columns?. therefre the image is just the span fo the first column. you get an eigenvector and it's also in the span. only concerned with 2x2 matric
 ### **Lecture 12: Jordan Canonical Form (JCF)**
 * [cite_start]**Theorem 12.4 (JCF Existence):** Know that every matrix is similar to a Jordan matrix (block diagonal)[cite: 1974].
 * **Theorem 12.8 (2x2 JCF):** **Must Read.** This tells you exactly how to handle the $2\times2$ case where eigenvalues are repeated but it's not diagonalizable. [cite_start]You need to find a generalized eigenvector[cite: 1991].